What is Z-Clinz 5?

 Overdose symptoms include bloody or watery diarrhea, which may result if you absorb this medicine through your skin by applying too much.

-What should I avoid while taking Z-Clinz 5 (benzoyl peroxide and clindamycin topical)?
+What should I avoid while taking Z-Clinz 5?

 Avoid using skin products that can cause irritation, such as harsh soaps, shampoos, or skin cleansers, hair coloring or permanent chemicals, hair removers or waxes, or skin products with alcohol, spices, astringents, or lime.